rhythnic/vue-tutorial/README.md

-# Step - 4
+# Step - 5

-Remove the HelloWorld component and add a Gallery component.

 ## Changes

-- Remove file `/src/components/HelloWorld.vue`
-- Add file `/src/components/Gallery.vue`
+- Add file `/src/components/GalleryImage.vue`
+- Use GalleryImage in Gallery component

 ## Notes

-- No UI yet.
-Just fetching data.
-- "watch" doesn't serve a purpose here.
-It's just for demonstration.
+- In Vue, you have to import the component AND add it to the components object.
+- The "v-for" attribute will create one component for every item in the array.
+- The colon before the attribute name is short for "v-bind".
+It's how you pass dynamic values.